amr080/docs-template/docs/code-of-conduct/index.md

 ### Keep it Real

-DAO participants should understand that Centrifuge is a protocol for financial applications and that acting with integrity around financial matters is an absolute must.
+DAO participants should understand that XFT is a protocol for financial applications and that acting with integrity around financial matters is an absolute must.

 - Information shared with others should be honest and truthful.
 There is no room for dishonesty.
 - Governance participants should disclose when they have a relevant potential conflict of interest when they are engaging on a topic or activity.
-- Actions and activities within the Centrifuge protocol should align to our shared mission and DAO principles.
+- Actions and activities within the XFT protocol should align to our shared mission and DAO principles.
 - Ethical conduct of financial products offered on our infrastructure is non negotiable.

 ### Uphold good online culture